JeffCompasClassrooms/cs2450-youface-fall2025-deecs/requirments_doc.md

 Business Context

-Spies need to connect to claim contracts, receive support from other spies, and share information amongst themselves.
+Spies need to connect to claim contracts, receive support from other spies, and share important information amongst themselves.
 Spies need to hide their real identity, but still have a user that other spies can recognize and connect with.

 Problem Statement-